daniel-samson/neovim/README.md

 touch ~/.gitignore_global
 ```

-add append the file with the following lines
+append the file with the following lines
 ```bash
 *.vim/
 tags